marcobuontempo/songify-mood/README.md

 ## Limitations
 - The algorithm implemented in this project is simple and naive.
 This is because it simply takes a tag related to each selected GIF image, and directly searches Spotify with these terms.
 As a result:
-    - The search term provided to Spotify may be non-sensical, and therefore return a questionable suggestion
+    - The search term provided to Spotify may be non-sensical, and therefore return a odd suggestion
+    - Multiple combinations may potentially return the same song, depending on how the Spotify API handles the tag queries
     - If no song is found based on search terms, a random Spotify song will be fetched instead
     - However, since it is simple and intuitive in nature, in many instances it should succeed in providing a song related to the selected GIFs
 - Due to using free services, the Node server on Render will often "sleep", and therefore fail to maintain the scheduled cron job.
 As a workaroud, an `/update` endpoint was created - and an external scheduler (cron-job.org) is used to wake the server and force the update instead.